wp-plugins/simplified-social-share/readme.txt

 LoginRadius WordPress plugin is available in 9 different languages - English, French, Spanish, Italian, Russian, Chinese, Japanese, German and Portuguese Brazillian.
 So you can pick your own language.
 Please let us know at feedback@loginradius.com if you would like us to add any other language.

 = What is LoginRadius? =
 LoginRadius is a Canadian Startup that offers Social Infrastructure to websites through its Software as a Service (SaaS).
-We are Canada's Top 50 Startups and our service is being used by over 40,000 customers around the world.
-We are also partner with internet giants such as Mozilla, Microsoft, DynDNS, etc.
+We are Canada's Top 50 Startups and our service is being used by over 65,000 customers around the world.
+We are also partnered with internet giants such as Amazon, Mozilla, Microsoft, DynDNS, etc.

 == Screenshots ==
 1. **Social Sharing**: This is an example presentation social sharing.
 There are multiple themes available.